Tag Archives: fun with numbers

 Continue reading

 In recent posts I’ve presented the complex numbers and the complex plane.
 Those were just stepping stones to this post, which involves a basic fact about the Mandelbrot set.
-It’s something that I stumbled over recently (after tip-toeing around it many times, because math).
+It’s something that I stumbled over recently (after tiptoeing around it many times, because math).

 This is one of those places where something that seems complicated turns out to have a fairly simple (and kinda cool) way to see it when approached the right way.
 In this case, it’s the way multiplication rotates points on the complex plane.
-This allow us to actually visualize certain equations.
+This allows us to actually visualize certain equations.

 With that, we’re ready to move on to the “heart” of the matter…